makeplane/docs/src/pages/self-hosting.md

 ### Log in and enjoy your new and shiny Plane instance!

-Open your browser and navigate to `http://localhost/` to login onto your Plane instance.
+Open your browser and navigate to `http://<your_ip|domain_name>/` to login onto your Plane instance.

-There is a default user: `captain@plane.so` with the password `password123`.
+{% callout type="note" %}
+The Plane self-hosted setup has been updated with the release of version 0.7.1.
+If you are currently using an older version of Plane and encounter a database connection error after running the new containers, it is likely due to the username and password changes for the PostgreSQL containers in the 0.7.1 setup.

+To resolve this error, you can follow these steps if you were using the default password and username:

+Set the username as `PGUSER=plane` and the old password as `PGPASSWORD=xyzzyspoon` in the generated env file.
+Restart the containers.
+{% /callout %}